FlazeFy/MyRide-Laravel/README.md

 - 📦 **Comprehensive Vehicle Management**: Effortlessly manage vehicle with details like name, category, type, brand, fuel consumption, service schedule, and the driver.
 - 🤖 **Bot Integration**: Integrated with Telegram for real-time reminders to user's messaging application.
 - 📊 **Insightful Reports & Analysis**: View visual vehicle, fuel consumption, trip history, and other related data to summaries and generate PDF/Excel reports for audits, or future plans.
-- 🔔 **Smart Reminders**: Schedule reminders for services, cleaning, or travel agenda.
+- 🔔 **Smart Reminders**: Schedule reminders for services, washing, or travel agenda.
-- 🧱 **Built with Laravel**: Clean, modular, and testable code using Laravel’s MVC structure, making it robust and easy to extend.
+- 🧱 **Built with Laravel**: Wash, modular, and testable code using Laravel’s MVC structure, making it robust and easy to extend.

 ---